sig-rpc/sig-rpc.github.io/pages/parallel.md

 #### Profiling slurm job efficiencies

-To run any job in slurm, the compute resources are specified, even if this is just the default values.
+When you submit a job to slurm, it always requests a certain amount of compute resources (such as CPU cores and memory).
+These will either come from the HPC system's defaults or from the values you specify in your job script.

 This gives scope to introduce inefficiencies by over-specifying or under-specifying the memory and CPU/GPU resources for each job.
 Over specifying resources implies that the resources are allocated but not used - depriving other jobs and ultimately slowing the HPC system down; whereas under specifying resources can increase the time taken to run the job, or even cause it to fail if the allocated memory is too small.